 China Brush helped me last longer during sex when I had an authentic version of it a few years ago.
 To my knowledge, it has now been discontinued by most major online sex stores.

 Over the years, I’ve seen it pop up from time to time on different websites, but none consistently stock it.
 At the time of writing this latest update, Walmart is selling it online, which I find kind of surprising.
-How long they stock it for remains to be seen!
+How long they stock it for remains to be seen.

-In general though, I recommend being careful if you buy it online as there have been many reports of fake versions, which makes safety a potential issue.
+I recommend being careful if you buy it online as there have been many reports of fake versions, which makes safety a potential issue.